mackevicius/NetflixCloneReact/README.md

-This website is hosted by Firebase
+This website is hosted by Firebase.\
 You can visit website with this link : https://netflix-bandau.web.app/